dinitheth/ChainClashArena/README.md

 - **Cross-chain messages** handle all player interactions (moves, attacks, results)
 - **AI bots** can play autonomously using local agents

+> **📖 Important**: See [`IMPLEMENTATION_NOTES.md`](IMPLEMENTATION_NOTES.md) for detailed information about Linera's Service vs Contract architecture and how to integrate the frontend with blockchain operations.
+The backend proxy server in `backend_proxy/` bridges the UI with Linera operations.

 ## Linera Features Demonstrated

 This project showcases comprehensive usage of Linera SDK features: